Contrast-Security-OSS/docs/content/installation/python/PythonSupportedTechnologies.md

 tags: "installation Python agent frameworks support package" -->

-The Python agent supports Python versions 2.7+ and 3.5 to 3.7.
+The Python agent supports Python versions 2.7 and 3.5 to 3.7.
 Framework support is currently for:

 * Django:  1.10+ and 2.0+ <br> (Django 2 is Python 3 only)
 * Flask:   0.10 - 0.12 and 1.0+
 * Pyramid: 1.9 (Beta)
 * Pylons: 1.0+

+Only Django is officially supported for the beta release of the Assess feature.

 >**Note:** The Python agent is meant to be WSGI compatible.
 It may be compatible to other WSGI applications as long as the guidelines are followed.